help celebrate the centenary of British ice hockey, Stewart Roberts,

 national team took full advantage of one which permitted Canadians to

-1924, when Britain won bronze in the first Winter Olympics behind
+Britain won bronze in the first Winter Olympics behind Canada and the

-Canada and the USA, of their ten players six were Canadians serving in
+USA, six of their ten players were Canadians serving in the British

 While Britain were tasting success in the World and European